hash000000Beard/encglow/README.md

 ## Installation

-Download the HTML file with the libraries  and open the index.html file in your browser(tested with chrome).
+Download the zip file and extract it,thenopen the index.html file in your browser(tested with google-chrome).

 ## Contributing